kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(ii\) *Data modulation.* The digital code portions of the preamble must be DPSK modulated in accordance with [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](c)(1) and must be transmitted throughout the function coverage volume.

 \(2\) *Angle function formats.* The timing of the angle transmissions must be in accordance with Tables 4a, 4b, and 5.
-The actual timing of the TO and FRO scans must be as required to meet the accuracy requirements of §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]] and 171.317.
+The actual timing of the TO and FRO scans must be as required to meet the accuracy requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§§171.313]] and 171.317.

 \(i\) Preamble.
 Must be in accordance with requirements of [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.311   Signal format requirements.|§171.311]](i)(1).